The value in researching why your student applicants didn’t enrol

 What are the most important factors for post-16 learners choosing a provider?

 In a recent research study of college applicants, RCU identified the most important factors for young people when selecting a school or college included quality of teaching, staff encouraging students to work hard and the offer of a friendly and welcoming atmosphere.
 Interestingly enough however, our findings also showed that when asked to rate these factors for a selected group of colleges the same respondents had far less an opinion on whether these were actually good or bad.
 In short, they just didn’t know whether teaching was good or whether staff supported students to work hard.
-Perhaps the message here is to think about the messages your college sends out to local residents and potential students and ensure that these key selling points are communicated effectively.
+Perhaps the opportunity here is to think about the messages your college sends out to local residents and potential students and ensure that these key selling points are communicated effectively.

 Having a good choice in courses and subjects also scored very highly in this research so ensuring your college’s curriculum planning and course offer is well informed and meets the desires of local students and employers is also a key element of successfully maximising future learner numbers.